zalopay-samples/quickstart-disbursement/README.md

 3. Visit [http://localhost:3000/](http://localhost:3000/) to make a payroll request that pay via ZaloPay using Disbursement APIs.

-To try out payment you need install and register ZaloPay Sanbox , see [Trải nghiệm với ZaloPay](https://docs.zalopay.vn/v2/start/#A).
+To try out payment you need install and register ZaloPay Sanbox , see [Test App](https://zalopay-samples.github.io/test-wallets).

 ## Notice